 The U.S. Air Force has been supporting development of the Long Range Strike-Bomber (LRS-B) with risk-reduction contracts in five key areas, the service’s former senior acquisition officer said at the Air Force Association show here Tuesday.
 Like other details of the program, the contracts have not been disclosed publicly.
 According to Lt.
 Gen. Mark Shackelford, who retired in late 2011 as the Air Force’s military deputy in the office of the assistant USAF secretary for acquisition, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Black Contracts Support New Bomber".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Black Contracts Support New Bomber".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.